 The SAP/QAPP identifies field and laboratory protocols necessary to achieve high quality data.
-The 2014 SAP/QAPP is intended to build off of the 2008 Sampling and Analysis Plan and Quality Assurance Work Plan (GEI 2008) and includes: quality assurance objectives for the measurement of data in terms of accuracy, representativeness, comparability, and completeness; field sampling and sample preservation procedures, laboratory processing and analytical procedures; and guidelines for data verification and reporting; quality control check; corrective actions; and quality assurance reporting.
+The 2018 SAP/QAPP is intended to build off of the 2016 and 2008 Sampling and Analysis Plans and Quality Assurance Work Plans and 2017 SAP modifications (GEI 2008, Tetra Tech 2016, Tetra Tech November 3, 2016) and includes: quality assurance objectives for the measurement of data in terms of accuracy, representativeness, comparability, and completeness; field sampling and sample preservation procedures, laboratory processing and analytical procedures; and guidelines for data verification and reporting; quality control check; corrective actions; and quality assurance reporting.

-4.0 Regulation No. 72 Requirements
+4. Regulation No. 72 Requirements

 Regulation 72 states that the Authority shall develop and implement, in conjunction with local governments, a routine annual water quality monitoring program of the Cherry Creek watershed and Cherry Creek Reservoir.
 The monitoring program shall include monitoring of the reservoir water quality and inflow volumes, alluvial water quality, and nonpoint source flows.
-Monitoring shall include, but not be limited to nitrate, nitrite, ammonia, total phosphorus, total soluble phosphorus, and orthophosphate concentrations.
+Monitoring shall include, but not be limited, to nitrate, nitrite, ammonia, total phosphorus, total soluble phosphorus, and orthophosphate concentrations.